Marcus Alexander is Adjunct Professor of Strategy and Entrepreneurship at London Business School.

 His research focuses on: group-level strategy and the role of the corporate centre; managing globally; strategy process, innovation and execution; and mergers, acquisitions and alliances.

-Marcus Alexander is a Fellow of the Ashridge Strategic Management Centre, an Associate Fellow at Oxford University and a Visiting Professor at Vlerick Business School in Belgium.
+Marcus Alexander is a Fellow of the Ashridge Strategic Management Centre and a Visiting Professor at Vlerick Business School in Belgium.
+He was previously an Associate Fellow at Oxford University.

 Prior to joining London Business School, Marcus worked in investment banking; in strategy consulting at the Boston Consulting Group; and co-founded a business that he subsequently sold to an advertising group.